dotlang/language/doc/RFE.md

 what if T has Y and Y has S?
 this ends to all sorts of confusions and questions. for each of them, either we need to add a new rule or a new limit or exception or convention.
 alternative: don't do it. developer can just write a map/conversion to convert S to T as he needs.

+? - What are top examples of apps that must be written in dotLang?
+- app server
+- web server
+- database
+- jq
+...?
+compression utility
+video/audio encoder/decoder
+web api